 The mnemonic character is a key that can be pressed when the menu is opened.
 This is functionally similar to an Accelerator, in that it allows the user to select an item in the menu without clicking on it.
 However, mnemonics differ in that they only call an item when the menu is open, and the item is visible on the screen.

 Users can identify mnemonics by a character to the right of the comand in the menu.
-In the image below, we see that the Logout item has an underlined "L" character.
+In the image below, we see that the Logout item has an "L" character.
 This means the user can now press the "L" key to select the Logout item.
 However, this will not work unless the menu is open, so if the user accidentally presses the L key while the menu is closed, the script will not trigger.
 Notice, how each command also has a mnemonic character defined for each command.